-Because the definition of left handedness varies so much from study to study, it has been estimated that anywhere from 7 to 30 percent of the population is left handed.
+Because the definition of left-handedness varies so much from study to study, it has been estimated that anywhere from 7 to 30 percent of the population is left-handed.
 It is generally accepted that around 10% of the population currently consider themselves lefties.
-Unfortunately, language and superstitions have lead to misunderstandings and many people hide their left handedness as a result.
+Unfortunately, language and superstitions have led to misunderstandings and many people hide their left-handedness as a result.

 In an effort to bring pride to the neglected and mistreated southpaws of the world, August 13 has been named Left-Handers' Day, and boy, are there tons of famous people who deserve some praise for surviving our world of biased right-handed tools, such as scissors, computer mice and guitars.

-Four out of five of the last American presidents are left handed (all except George W. Bush), although Ronald Reagan largely hid his left-preference because his parents and teachers urged him to suppress it.
-Interestingly, the elections themselves have been dominated by lefties, as even the losers of the race were often left-handed, including Ross Perot, John McCain and Bob Dole (although he is a lefty due to a war injury, not from birth).
+Four out of the last five American presidents have been left-handed (all except George W. Bush), although Ronald Reagan largely hid his left-preference because his parents and teachers had urged him to suppress it.

 Another theory says that left-handers have to find solutions to surviving in a right-dominated world, which provides these individuals with extra mental resilience.